Learn about the characteristic differences of each generation in the workplace.

 - Millennial women, like Generation X women, are more likely to participate in the nation’s workforce than prior generations.

-- Millennials – those ages 22 to 37 in 2018 – are delaying or foregoing marriage and have been somewhat slower in forming their own households
+- Millennials – those between the ages of 25 and 40 – are delaying or foregoing marriage and have been somewhat slower in forming their own households

 Who are Generation X?

 Generation X is the generation that precedes Millennials but comes after Baby Boomers.
 Gen X is the cohort born between the early-to-mid 1960s to the early 1980s.

 Who are Baby Boomers?